-Users will now be able to submit audit requests directly to the betanet version of the Quantstamp Protocol through a portal on our website.
+Users will now be able to submit audit requests directly to the betanet version of the decentralized Quantstamp Protocol through a portal on our website.
 Completed audits will generate a publically viewable audit report along with a unique hash that provides a publicly verifiable record of the audit.

 “At Quantstamp, we believe blockchain isn’t just the technology of the distant future — it’s something that can drive real value today,” stated Richard Ma, CEO of Quantstamp.
 “Less than a year since our crowdsale completed, we’re happy to release our betanet protocol onto the Ethereum mainnet.
 By providing publicly verifiable, third-party audits with betanet, we’re delivering on the promises of blockchain technology and helping to drive forward the adoption of smart contract technology. ”

-The Innovation Achieved by the Quantstamp Protocol
+The Innovation Achieved by a Decentralized Quantstamp Protocol

 With our betanet release, Quantstamp has built something novel.
 A Quantstamp audit is not only valuable because it can enhance the security of your smart contract; A publicly verifiable record that an audit took place is innovative and unprecedented.
 This builds trust and confidence in the smart contract, helps all stakeholders have faith and make educated decisions, and generally helps to proliferate smart contracts.

 In the past, you had to trust that smart contract developers took all of the necessary security precautions and made no mistakes.
 Although you had their word, you could never independently verify this information yourself.
 This lack of smart contract security transparency made it more difficult to build trust across all stakeholders of the smart contract and generally scale smart contracts technology.